lambdaprime/fcopy/README.md

 # Usage

 ```
-fcopy [ -bs BLOCK_SIZE | -t NUMBER_OF_THREADS | -c QUEUE_CAPACITY ] SRC DST
+fcopy [ OPTION ]...
+SRC DST
 ```

 Where:

-BLOCK_SIZE - when **fcopy** reads and writes data it does it in blocks of given size in bytes (default is 256K as the most popular among SSD drives)

-NUMBER_OF_THREADS - number of worker threads which will copy the data in parallel (default is number of cores in the system)

-QUEUE_CAPACITY - size of internal queue from which worker threads pick upcop the blocks they need to copy (default is NUMBER_OF_THREADS^2)

 SRC - source which may be either file or directory.
 In case of directory **fcopy** will copy all content of it recursively

 DST - destination which may be either file or directory depending from the SRC you use

+Options:

+-bs BLOCK_SIZE - when **fcopy** reads and writes data it does it in blocks of given size in bytes (default is 256K as the most popular among SSD drives)

+-t NUMBER_OF_THREADS - number of worker threads which will copy the data in parallel (default is number of cores in the system)

+-c QUEUE_CAPACITY - size of internal queue from which worker threads pick up the blocks they need to copy (default is NUMBER_OF_THREADS^2)

+-s - enables silent mode

 # Examples